What Should Be in an AI Acceptable Use Policy? A Canadian MSP’s Field Guide for 2026

 Employees will ask for tools outside the list.
 I build a request path into the policy so the answer is never a flat no. Conditional means “use it for this workflow on this data class with documented approval.”

-Book a free 30-minute IT assessment to map your current AI surface
+Book a free 30-minute IT consultation to map your current AI surface

 Data classification: what you can and cannot put into AI tools